graham136/PHP-DownloadCSV/README.md

 # PHPDownloadCSV
-Use this php file to download data in web viewer
+Use this php file to download Microsoft Excell csv data in web viewer